dkfbasel/buzz-wire/readme.md

 To compare the two groups, we will calculate a game score for each participant:

-1. Starting score is 50 points
+1. Starting score 25 points
-2. The number of seconds to finish is subtracted from the score
+2. Add the number of seconds remaining as each 1 point
-3. The number of wire-contacts is multiplied by the factor 2 and subtracted from the score
+3. Multiply the number of wire-contacts by the factor 2 and subtracted from the score
-4. Not finishing the game will result in a score of 0
+4. Subtract 20 points if game was not finished

 We hypothesize that the performance of the turning group will be worse than the performance of the regular group.

 <img src="documents/buzz-wire-drawing.jpg">

-# DETAILS ON THE BUZZ-WIRE BOX
+# ABBOUT THE BUZZ-WIRE BOX
 coming soon..

-# DETAILS ON THE CODE
+# ABOUT THE CODE
 To automatically measure the time required and number of contacts a Raspberry Pi (Modell 2) with a custom made program is used.